ConnectedLib/connectedlib10/modules/partnerships/section-3-1.md

 <hr/>

-<a name="fn1" href="#1">[1]</a> Educopia Institute.
-Spanning Our Field Boundaries: Mindfully Managing LAM Collaborations.
-Atlanta, GA: Educopia Institute, 2015. https://educopia.org/publications/spanning-our-field-boundaries-mindfully-managing-lam-collaborations
+<a name="fn1" href="#1">1</a>: [Spanning Our Field Boundaries: Mindfully Managing LAM Collaborations](https://educopia.org/publications/spanning-our-field-boundaries-mindfully-managing-lam-collaborations).
+Educopia Institute, 2015.

-<a name="fn2" href="#2">[2]</a> Twiggs, Korie, Christina Freitag, and Michelle Nichols.
-Partner with a Local Museum to Reach More Teens!
-Adobe Connect recording.
-YeLL!
-YALSA e-Learning Library.
-Chicago, IL: YALSA, 2016. http://www.ala.org/yalsa/yalsamemonly/webinars/webinars.
-(Requires YALSA membership.)
+<a name="fn2" href="#2">2</a>: [Partner with a Local Museum to Reach More Teens!](http://www.ala.org/yalsa/yalsamemonly/webinars/webinars) (Requires YALSA membership.)
+By Korie Twiggs, Christina Freitag, and Michelle Nichols.
+YALSA, 2016.

-<a name="fn3" href="#3">[3]</a> Hill, Chrystie, Merrilee Proffitt, and Sharon Streams, eds.
+<a name="fn3" href="#3">3</a>: [IMLS Focus: Learning in Libraries](http://www.imls.gov/assets/1/AssetManager/IMLS_Focus_Learning_in_Libraries_Final_Report.pdf.), p11.
+By Chrystie Hill, Merrilee Proffitt, and Sharon Streams, eds.
 IMLS Focus: Learning in Libraries.
-Kansas City, MO: Institute of Museum and Library Services, 2015, 11. http://www.imls.gov/assets/1/AssetManager/IMLS_Focus_Learning_in_Libraries_Final_Report.pdf.
+Institute of Museum and Library Services, 2015.